 The string holes here are very traditional, and the string pattern is 16x19 now.
 This allows you to feel the ball much easier as it hits the strings.
 Also, you won’t hear that annoying whistling sound that you’re probably familiar with if you’re a heavy hitter.
 However, this isn’t such a major thing but is good to note as some people are very annoyed with that sound.
 This string pattern also gives better spin potential along with the head light balance.
 It offers a large sweet spot that feels bigger than you’d think given the head size of the racket.

 The racket itself doesn’t have much power.
 If you play against someone who has a quite heavy groundstroke game, you won’t be as able to kick back.
 This means that you’ll have to be the one to provide weight and power of the shot.
 Some people believe that to be a bad thing, while some people choose the racquet precisely for that reason.
-In this case, it’s a matter of preference and what you’re looking for in a racquet.
+In this case, it’s a matter of preference and what you’re looking for and works for your game.

 The frame has enough air resistance, so that’s fine and gives enough control, even at high speed.
-The racquet itself doesn’t have much power but can achieve it with a little bit of effort on your side.
+The Prince Textreme itself doesn’t have much power but can achieve it with a little bit of effort on your side.
 Its balance is 9 points head light, which is another important detail.

 Its weight of 320g is a little on the heavier side when it comes to advanced tennis racquets.
 However, customers didn’t have much negative to say about the weight.
 Nicole stated that it doesn’t feel as heavy but more reliable and sturdy.
 She said: “The weight does offer some power even though the racquet has a thin frame and relies more on your power of the shot.”